antrea-io/antrea/site/docs/main/design/windows-design.md

 ### External Traffic

-The Pod-to-external traffic is SNATed in OVS using the Node's internal IP first, and then it leaves the OVS pipeline on the gateway interface.
-As IP-Forwarding on the gateway interface is enabled, the packet is forwarded to the OVS bridge interface and enters OVS for the second time.
+The Pod-to-external traffic leaves the OVS pipeline from the gateway interface, and then is SNATed on the Windows host.
+If the packet should leave Windows host from OVS uplink interface according to the routing configuration on the Windows host, it is forwarded to OVS bridge first on which the host IP is configured, and then output to the uplink interface by OVS pipeline.
-When the packet enters OVS at the second time, the dMAC is changed to an appropriate value using the host network stack.
-And OVS outputs the packet to the uplink interface directly.

-The corresponding reply traffic will enter OVS on the uplink interface.
-It will access the ct zone, and the destination IP will be translated back to the original Pod's IP within the ct context.
-Then it will be output to the Pod.
+The corresponding reply traffic will enter OVS from the uplink interface first, and then enter the host from the OVS bridge interface.
+It is de-SNATed on the host and then back to OVS from `antre-gw0` and forwarded to the Pod finally.
 ![Traffic to external](../assets/windows_external_traffic.svg)

 ### Host Traffic

-In "Transparent" mode, the Antrea Agent should also process the host traffic when necessary, which includes packets sent from the host to external addresses, and the ones sent from external addresses to the host.
+In "Transparent" mode, the Antrea Agent should also support the host traffic when necessary, which includes packets sent from the host to external addresses, and the ones sent from external addresses to the host.

-The host traffic case is similar to Pod-to-external traffic, as the destination IP is not in the cluster CIDR, but we can differentiate based on the source IP.
-If the packet is sent from the OVS bridge interface, and if it is destined to a local Pod, it is output to the uplink interface directly.
-Reply traffic goes through conntrack first, then through the rest of the OVS pipeline if the ct_mark is set.
-If the packet is not set, it is output to the Windows host on the OVS bridge interface.
+The host traffic enters OVS bridge and output to the uplink interface if the destination is reachable from the network adapter which is plugged on OVS as uplink.
+For the reverse path, the packet enters OVS from the uplink interface first, and then directly output to the bridge interface and enters Windows host.
+For the traffic that is connected to the Windows network adapters other than the OVS uplink interface, it is managed by Windows host.